KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Getting-Started.md

 }

 This article describes how to get started with KeyboardKit and KeyboardKit Pro.
-Each section will first show you how to do something specific for KeyboardKit, then for KeyboardKit Pro.
+Each section will first show you how to do something for KeyboardKit, then for KeyboardKit Pro.